What Size Dumpster for Garage Cleanout?

 How long can I keep the dumpster?

 Most rentals include 7 days, which is plenty for a garage cleanout.
-Extensions are usually available for an additional daily fee.
-Most people complete a single-garage cleanout in 1-2 days.
+Extensions are available for an additional daily fee if you need them.
+Most people finish a single-garage cleanout in 1-2 days.

 Can I put old appliances in the dumpster?

-Yes, but appliances containing freon (refrigerators, freezers, air conditioners) require professional freon removal first.
+Yes, but appliances containing freon (refrigerators, freezers, air conditioners) need professional freon removal first.
 Most dumpster companies charge $35-50 for this service.
-Other appliances like washers and dryers can typically go in without extra fees.
+Washers, dryers, and other non-freon appliances can typically go in without extra fees.

 What's the best way to load a dumpster?

-Start with flat items on the bottom (plywood, mattresses laid flat).
-Place large bulky items next, then fill gaps with smaller items.
-Break down boxes and furniture when possible.
-Don't stack above the top edge.
+Flat items go on the bottom first (plywood, mattresses laid flat).
+Place large bulky items next, then fill gaps with smaller stuff.
+Break down boxes and furniture when possible, and don't stack above the top edge.

 About Our Methodology

-This calculator uses data from authoritative sources cited throughout this page:
+All data in this calculator comes from authoritative sources cited throughout this page:

-• Prohibited items – Per EPA household hazardous waste regulations
+• Prohibited items – EPA household hazardous waste regulations.
+These federal guidelines define what every hauler's "prohibited items" list is based on.

-About our estimates: A 15% safety buffer is included to account for variations in item sizes and loading efficiency.
+About our estimates: We add a 15% safety buffer to account for variations in item sizes and loading efficiency.
 Dumpster specifications (weight limits, effective capacity) reflect industry standards from major rental providers.

 Related Calculators